Trafford General Hospital, then known as Park Hospital, being handed over to the NHS on 5 July 1948 Source: BBC

 NHS foundation

-The hospital is regarded as the first National Health Service hospital.
+The hospital is considered to be the first National Health Service hospital.
 Then known as Park Hospital, it was visited by the then health minister Aneurin Bevan on 5 July 1948.
 In a symbolic ceremony Aneurin Bevan received the keys from Lancashire County Council outside the hospital, flanked by a “guard of honour” of nurses.[1]

 Thirteen-year-old Sylvia Diggory (née Beckingham) became the first NHS patient.
 Later in her life she recalled that: